AbyssWalker240/hyprland-dotfiles-v2/README.md

 ```

 # hypr-dotfiles-v2
-My personal hyprland dotfiles, organized for use with stow
+My personal hyprland dotfiles, organized for use with stow.
+* Installing all packages and configurations will prepare any Arch Linux machine for my personal use.

 ## todo